oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

     - "Bottom-up"

 - **Beta research** is the process of formulating capital market expectations due to its relation to *systemic risk*
-  - It is relevant to the valuation ofassets such as equities and fixed-income instruments
+  - It is relevant to the valuation of assets such as equities and fixed-income instruments

 - **Alpha research** is the process of attempting to generate excess returns by implementing asset-specific strategies

 - There is a seven step process to formulating capital market expectations:
-    1. Determine the set of expectations required due to investor chracteristics, including:
+    1. Determine the set of expectations required due to investor characteristics, including:
        - Tax status
        - Asset classes allowed
        - Time horizon